SFTtech/openage/README.md

 None of us uses Windows, so a port has no priority.

 However, we're using cross-platform libraries wherever possible, so a port should be pretty easy to accomplish.
-We'll eventually look into poriting using `mingw32`/`mingw64` or maybe `cygwin`.
+We'll eventually look into porting using `mingw32`/`mingw64` or maybe `cygwin`.

 If you want to beat us to it, go for it!
 We'd prefer as few preprocessor switches as possible, preferrably they should all be placed in a few 'cross-platform abstraction files' (just talk to us for details...).